 Yes, cats do suffer stress!
 This is the cause of one of the the most frustrating problems of urine spraying.
 Another common problem is overgrooming.
 Dr Ambrose is only too pleased form a management program to ease Kitty stress.
 Dr Ambrose has a special interest in behaviour and has attended many behavioural seminars.
 Behavioural consults take a longer time than usual consults and a pre consult behavioural questionnaire needs to be filled out before your initial behaviour consult.
 Nervousness, Anxiety or aggression can also be helped.

 We offer in house testing for FIV (Feline Aids) and FELV (Feline Leukemia), Anaemia, and clotting tests for snake bite and Rat Bait poison, Urine Analysis as well as glucose monitoring for diabetes.
 We also do skin scraping, ear smears and faecal worm examinations.
-We prefer to utilize the expertise of an outside laboratory (Gribbles) for a more extensive workup and full blood analysis.
-They pick up the samples several times a day from the clinic and electronically send results and reports through to the clinic so the vet can get the information as soon as possible.
+We have our own in house Blood machines for quick results on all general blood tests including pre-aesthetic bloods.
+If we need a more extensive workup, we utilize the expertise of an outside laboratory and have a courier that picks up the samples several times a day from the clinic and electronically send results and reports through to the clinic, so the vet can get the information as soon as possible.

 We have a dedicated X-ray room and automatic processor and can do all x-rays as needed.